-More on Directed Energy: A 2 October 2019 press release from the Informatics and Information Security Research Centre (BILGEM) of Turkey's Scientific and Technological Research Council claimed that the
+More on Directed Energy: A 2 October 2019 press release from the Informatics and Information Security Research Centre (BILGEM) of Turkey's Scientific and Technological Research Council claimed that the with its high-powered laser system, is capable of taking high-resolution images outdoors.
+With this feature, it provides the opportunity to gather information for intelligence purposes, to identify threats in advance, and to make the necessary plans in advance for the inactivation process."31

 Vehicle-Mounted Laser System (ARMOL) has successfully completed acceptance tests.
-This is the first directed energy weapon to enter service with the Turkish Armed Forces.
+This is the developing a growing range of directed energy weapons and deploying them to carry out a range of defence and security-related missions: